kirujs/kiru-gsap/packages/lib/README.md

 ## Using callbacks or event listeners?
 Use `contextSafe()` and clean up!

 A function is considered "context-safe" if it is properly scoped to a <a href="https://gsap.com/docs/v3/GSAP/gsap.context()">`gsap.context()`</a> so that any GSAP-related objects created **while that function executes** are recorded by that `Context` and use its `scope` for selector text.
 When that `Context` gets reverted (like when the hook gets torn down or re-synchronizes), so will all of those GSAP-related objects.
-Cleanup is important in Kaioken and `Context` makes it simple.
+Cleanup is important in Kiru and `Context` makes it simple.
 Otherwise, you'd need to manually keep track of all your animations and `revert()` them when necessary, like when the entire component gets unmounted/remounted. `Context` does that work for you.

 The main `useGSAP(() => {...})` function is automatically context-safe of course.
 But if you're creating functions that get called **AFTER** the main `useGSAP()` function executes (like click event handlers, something in a `setTimeout()`, or anything delayed), you need a way to make those functions context-safe.
 Think of it like telling the `Context` when to hit the "record" button for any GSAP-related objects.